blinken/paradar/README.md

 <p align="center"><img src="https://github.com/blinken/paradar/raw/master/pcb/pizero-usb-rightangle/v1.0/top.png" width="300"> <img src="https://github.com/blinken/paradar/raw/master/pcb/pizero-usb-rightangle/v1.0/bottom.png" width="300"></p>

-To get a super compact case, the USB connection needs to make a sharp right-hand bend so the SDR can sit neatly alongside the Pi.
-USB cables have a huge amount of plastic moulded strain relief and don't fit, despite my best efforts scouring Amazon and attacking cables with pliers.
-This board connects to both Pi Zero microUSB ports and exposes a compact USB A socket for the SDR.
+To get a more compact case, the USB connection needs to make a sharp right-hand bend so the SDR can sit neatly alongside the Pi.
+Does anyone make a tight right-hand USB adapter?
+Of course not; people want pink android-shaped USB adapters.
+And the market [provides](https://www.amazon.co.uk/gp/product/B07F94DS6X).
+USB cables have a huge amount of plastic moulded strain relief and just don't fit, despite my best efforts scouring Amazon and attacking cables with pliers.
+So this board connects to both Pi Zero microUSB ports and exposes a compact USB A socket for the SDR.

 The Pi Zero's power input port (the one closer to the edge of the board) is not connected - it's just used for mechanical support.
 The Pi is powered via the GPIO pins connected to the main PCB.

-There's pads here for a resistor and a power indicator LED (connected to USB VBUS, not Pi power input), but these probably won't be populated in the finished product to reduce power consumption on battery.

 <p align="center"><img src="https://github.com/blinken/paradar/raw/master/doc/images/tiny-wires.jpg" width="600"><br/>
 Manually soldering tiny wires.
 So many tiny wires.
 Don't do this.</p>